michael-gann/buttery/readme.md

 # buttery

-Recipe App lets you add recipes to your recipebook (maybe by category) and create a Pantry of the current stock of ingredients you have.
+buttery lets you add recipes to your recipebook (maybe by category) and create a Pantry of the current stock of ingredients you have.
 You can mark recipes as "want to make" and receive a shopping list of items needed based off of your pantry.
 You can then mark recipes as "post-shop"